-- demonstrate cognitive abilities related to the course and program outcomes, which include intellectual, conceptual, integrative, quantitative, critical thinking, and comprehension skills that indicate that the student is able to carry out the nursing process in the care of patients.
+- demonstrate cognitive abilities related to the course and program outcomes, which include intellectual, conceptual, integrative, quantitative, critical thinking, and comprehension skills that indicate that the student can carry out the nursing process in the care of patients.

-- measure, calculate, reason, analyze, and synthesize subjective and objective data to carry out the nursing process in relation to patient assessment, diagnosis, goals, plan of care/interventions, and evaluation.
+- measure, calculate, reason, analyze, and synthesize subjective and objective data to carry out the nursing process concerning patient assessment, diagnosis, goals, plan of care/interventions, and evaluation.

 - retrieve and critically appraise patient-related research to determine the best available research evidence (quantity and quality) to use in a patient’s nursing plan of care.

-- comprehend extensive information from written documents, visual and/or oral presentations, and patient computer information systems in order to carry out the nursing process.
+- comprehend extensive information from written documents, visual and/or oral presentations, and patient computer information systems to carry out the nursing process.

 - analyze and prioritize all aspects of patient care in a prompt and timely fashion.

-- synthesize objective and subjective findings and diagnostic studies in order to formulate nursing diagnoses.
+- synthesize objective and subjective findings and diagnostic studies to formulate nursing diagnoses.

-- use synthesized data to initiate a nursing plan of care which appropriately integrates patient preferences in order to provide appropriate, quality, and safe patient care.
+- use synthesized data to initiate a nursing plan of care that appropriately integrates patient preferences to provide appropriate, quality, and safe patient care.

 - accurately follow course syllabi, assignment directions, patient protocols, and any action plan(s) developed by deans, faculty, administrators, or health care agency staff.